Prelude and Fugue in C major, BWV 846: Prelude

 The prelude is 35 bars long and consists mostly of broken chords.
 Below are the first four bars of the prelude:

 The prelude continues like this with different variations on harmony and change of key.
 The prelude ends with a single C major chord.

 Fugue

 The fugue is 27 bars long and is written for four voices.
 It starts with a two-measure subject in the alto voice.
 The first voice to join is the soprano, which replies with the answer in the dominant key (G major).

-The answer is repeated in the tenor and bass voices, respectively, when they enter.
-The piece then modulates through various related keys, with the subject being repeated in each of the four voices.
-The piece eventually ends up back in the home key.
-It ends with each voice stopping at a note and holding it until the end, forming a C-major chord.
+The answer is repeated in the tenor and bass voices when they enter.
+The soprano then repeats the subject, to which the tenor answers in the dominant, modulating to G minor and then to G. The piece then continues with each of the four voices restating the subject multiple times throughout, modulating to various related keys.
+A four-voice canon is formed in bars 14 - 15.
+The fugue then culminates with a four-bar long forming of the tonic triad.